1. When and where do you meet?

 3. How fast do you run?

 Another misconception about joining a running club is that it’s going to be full of elite runners who charge along at 90 miles an hour.
 A very small percentage of our club members are fast, competitive runners.
-The vast majority is made up of people seeking to become/keep fit through running and then its your choice if want to take part in competitions.
-We would always encourage you to take part as that caters for all abilities as well but there will not be pressure to do so.
+The vast majority is made up of people seeking to become/keep fit through running and then it’s your choice if want to take part in competitions.
+We would always encourage you to take part as that caters for all abilities as well, but you will not be pressured to do so.

 As there are so many club members, everyone is divided into groups of the same ability.
 The absolute beginners will run with other absolute beginners, those with a little more experience will run with those of the same speed, fast runners will run with other fast runners.

 Absolutely not.
 It is the club etiquette for the group to stick together.
 Those who are faster and end up pulling ahead must loop back and join the back of the group for a while.
 They will end up covering more ground and therefore getting the longer run that they’re capable of.
 Everyone then gets to run their own distance while staying part of the team.
 There is no chance of your holding anyone up.